vorot93/failure/book/src/fail.md

 }
 ```

-Because `&Fail` supports downcasting, you can also inspect causes in more
+Because `&dyn Fail` supports downcasting, you can also inspect causes in more
 detail if you are expecting a certain failure:

 ```rust